 In the fall of 1978 Elizabeth Dodson Gray, eco-feminist scholar, theologian, and author, became coordinator of TOP.
 Under her leadership TOP underwent great changes.
 She opened the Advisory Committee to anyone who attended the lectures and was interested, and developed a feminist process of sharing lives and issues, and looking there for concerns from which to design future TOP conference series.
 This unique method of designing the series is what makes TOP so special.
 The planning of the lecture series is at the heart of the TOP program.
 The position of existential focuser, a second innovation, was introduced in 1983.
 This is a short (15 minute) autobiographical speech which precedes the major lecture, and its purpose is to ground the topic of the day in the life of one woman from the planning committee, who can speak about how that morning’s topic has been crucial, for good or ill, in her life.
 After the major lecture, there is a question period, and then a participatory discussion so that all who attend can have an opportunity to share their own point of view on this topic.
 Occasionally the subject of the morning is illuminated through two main speakers or even a panel of 3 or 4 speakers who can witness to the diversity of perspectives on this question.
 Each session is now described as a half-day conference.

 Through the years the creativity of TOP has generated other manifestations of its life.
-Firstly there is the Caring and Sharing support group which now meets every Thursday morning before the lectures in the spring and the fall, and is open to all who attend the lectures.
-There is also a monthly Sunday afternoon discussion group, Conversations, which meets in a participant's home.
+Firstly there was the Caring and Sharing support group which met every Thursday morning before the lectures in the spring and the fall, and was open to all who attend the lectures.
+It has now been superseded by Reflections in which an informal conversations sparked by the lectures takes place.
+There was also a monthly Sunday afternoon discussion group, Conversations, which met in a participant's home.
 This originated as a Conversations over 50 group.
 For a time the support group initiated a process of telling Spiritual Journeys to one another.
 There was also a smaller discussion group about End-of-Life Decisions.

 With the theme of each series and its constituent topics being chosen using a collaborative planning method, the topics soon shifted from more conventional and traditional religious inquiries to questions that arise out of women’s life experience, for example, from The Dynamic God and the Transformation of Biblical Symbols to What Does Love-As-Self-Denial and Love-As-Sacrifice Do to Women?
 Over the first decade the women doing the planning - and also those attending - became increasingly feminist, and so did the topics for the lectures.